Mogaudium/Distributed_Systems/README.txt

 PyQt5
 Requests

-Please note that inside the Server.py and Client.py, there is a script that automatically checks if the dependencies are installed, if not the script will download all the needed dependecies.
+Please note that inside the Chinese_Spotify, there is a script that automatically checks if the dependencies are installed, if not the script will download all the needed dependecies.

 Setup and Installation:
 Ensure Python 3.9 or higher is installed on your system.